opendatacube/datacube-core/docs/source/config.rst

                 UNIT["degree",0.0174532925199433,
                     AUTHORITY["EPSG","9122"]],
                 AUTHORITY["EPSG","4326"]]
         tile_size:
-            x: 1.0
+            longitude: 1.0
-            y: 1.0
+            latitude:  1.0
         resolution:
-            x: 0.00025
+            longitude: 0.00025
-            y: -0.00025
+            latitude: -0.00025
         chunking:
-        x: 500
+            longitude: 500
-        y: 500
+            latitude:  500
-        t: 1
+            time: 1
-    dimension_order: ['t', 'y', 'x']
+        dimension_order: ['time', 'latitude', 'longitude']

+    roi:
+        longitude: [110, 120]
+        latitude: [10, 20]

+    measurements:
+        '10':
+            dtype: int16
+            nodata: -999
+            resampling_method: cubic
+            varname: band_10
+        '20':
+            dtype: int16
+            nodata: -999
+            resampling_method: cubic
+            varname: band_20

 name
-    Name of the storage type.
+    Name of the storage mapping.
 Must be unique.

+description
+    Description of the storage mapping.

+location_name
+    Name of the location where the storage units go.
+See `Runtime Config`_.

+file_path_template
+    File path pattern defining the name of the storage unit files.
+        - TODO: list available substitutions

+match/metadata
+    TODO

+global_attributes
+    TODO: list useful attributes

+storage
     driver
         Storage type format.
-Currently only NetCDF CF is supported
+Currently only 'NetCDF CF' is supported

-projection/spatial_ref
+    crs
-    WKT defining the spatial reference for the data to be stored in.
+        WKT defining the coordinate reference system for the data to be stored in.
-        - TODO: should it just be called 'spatial_reference'?
+            - TODO: support EPSG codes?

     tile_size
         Size of the tiles for the data to be stored in specified in projection units.
-        - TODO: Use 'latitude' and 'longitude' if the projection is geographic, else use 'x' and 'y'
+            - Use 'latitude' and 'longitude' if the projection is geographic, else use 'x' and 'y'

     resolution
         Resolution for the data to be stored in specified in projection units.
         Negative values flip the axis.
-        - TODO: Use 'latitude' and 'longitude' if the projection is geographic, else use 'x' and 'y'
+            - Use 'latitude' and 'longitude' if the projection is geographic, else use 'x' and 'y'
-        - TODO: 't' should be 'time'

     chunking
         Size of the internal NetCDF chunks in 'pixels'.

     dimension_order
         Order of the dimensions for the data to be stored in.
+            - Use 'latitude' and 'longitude' if the projection is geographic, else use 'x' and 'y'
             - TODO: currently ignored.
 Is it really needed?

-        - TODO: Use 'latitude' and 'longitude' if the projection is geographic, else use 'x' and 'y'
+roi (optional)
+    Define region of interest for the subset of the data to be ingested Currently only bounding box specified in projection units is supported

+measurements
+    Mapping of the input measurement names as specified in `Dataset Metadata`_ to the per-measurement ingestion parameters

+    dtype
+        Data type to store the data in.
+One of (u)int(8,16,32,64), float32, float64

+    resampling_method
+        Resampling method.
+One of  nearest, cubic, bilinear, cubic_spline, lanczos, average.

+    varname
+        Name of the NetCDF variable to store the data in.

+    nodata (optional)
+        No data value

 Runtime Config
 --------------